South Carolina Off-Grid Laws: An In Depth Guide

 Garbage Removal

 If municipal trash services are available where you live in South Carolina, you may be required to use (and pay) for them.
-The law states that counties can regulate collection and disposal of garbage.
-If you want to dispose of your own garbage, you’ll have to get a license from the county first.
+The law states that counties can regulate the collection and disposal of garbage.
+If you want to dispose of your own trash, you’ll have to get a license from the county first.

 Do you live off-grid in South Carolina?
 Let us know about your experience with laws and regulations in the comments section below.

-3. I was looking to buy a home in North Charleston.
+I was looking to buy a home in North Charleston.
 It has been remodeled top to bottom.
 But the next-door neighbors have an out house.
 And yes, I caught a whiff as I inspected the property.
 This was in the city proper on W Surrey Drive.

 I tried finding ordinances but all I found was that outhouses were legal but it never addressed city proper.